jameseckler/CS4900SeizureTracker/README.md

 ## Getting Started

-TBA
+This application may be ran by

 ### Prerequisites

-Supported operating systems are >= Android 4.1 (API 16) and >= iOS 9.0.
+- iOS 9.0 and Android 4.1 (API 16) or newer.

-Network access and email required
+- Internet connection
+- Access to email address for registration

 ### Installing